sagivba/sagiv-barhoom.me/_posts/2026-04-05-oracle_26ai_docker_setup.md

 # Oracle 26AI Docker Setup - Fast Hands-On Guide for Local AI Database (Select AI Ready)

-> Note: All commands and scripts in this post are based on working with WSL (Windows Subsystem for Linux), and are therefore written in Bash.
+> Note: All commands and scripts in this post are based on working with WSL, and are therefore written in Bash.

 ## Goal of this post

-The goal is to quickly set up an Oracle AI Database 26ai environment on a local machine using Docker, and reach a point where you can connect to the database and start working.
+The goal is to quickly set up an Oracle AI Database 26ai environment on a local machine using Docker, and reach a point where we can connect to the database and start working.

 The focus is on:
 - Fast setup
 - Minimal complexity
 - A sandbox environment for learning

----

 ## Architecture choice - available options
 There are three main approaches:
 - Direct installation on Windows 64-bit
 - VM setup (VirtualBox + Oracle Linux)